Flight 7500: Plot

-The images of Lance appearing on their screens lead the group to search his belongings.
-Inside his carry-on are multiple tubes of hair with women's names taped onto them.
-They open Lance's small wooden box and find a "death doll," which Jacinta explains is a Shinigami — a being who collects people's souls after they die, but only if they let go of whatever is holding them to this world.
-Subsequently, Suzy informs Laura that Lance's death has made her realize she does not want to marry her fiancé, which in turn leads to Laura breaking up with Pete.
+The images of Lance appearing on their screens lead the passengers to search his belongings.
+Inside his carry-on are tubes of hair with women's names taped onto them.
+They open Lance's wooden box and find a "death doll," which Jacinta explains is a Shinigami — a being who collects people's souls after they die, but only if they let go of whatever is holding them to this world.
+Suzy informs Laura that Lance's death has made her realize she does not want to marry her fiancé, which in turn leads to Laura breaking up with Pete.

-Laura searches Lance's checked luggage, entering the cargo hold through a small hatch.
+Laura searches Lance's checked luggage in the cargo hold.
 A hand emerges and drags Laura away.
 As Suzy waits for Laura by the hatch, another hand grabs at her.
 Suzy runs into first class, while a cloud of smoke follows her.
-The smoke quickly clears and Brad, Pia, Rick, Liz, and Jacinta rush to find out what is wrong.
+The smoke clears and Brad, Pia, Rick, Liz, and Jacinta rush to find out what is wrong.
 As Suzy walks towards them, one of the overhead compartments opens and she disappears into it.
-While the others rush towards the cockpit, Jacinta hears her own words and hesitantly walks towards an unknown figure which appears before her and hugs it.
+While the others rush towards the cockpit, Jacinta hears her own words about death and hesitantly walks towards an unknown figure and hugs it.

 The others discover Captain Pete and the co-pilot dead in their seats.
-They eventually, alone or with another, find their own corpses slumped in their seats.
-The entertainment screen in the cabin suddenly shows a breaking news story that Flight 7500 suffered a catastrophic decompression, and communication had been lost.
-The F-16 fighter jet that Laura saw earlier was sent to investigate the plane but found no sign of life on board, and the Boeing 747-300 is now a ghost plane.
-It is revealed that all passengers and crew on the jumbo jet died in the turbulence, due to the effects of hypoxic hypoxia and that everyone who has disappeared was taken after they let go of the one thing that had been tying them to the world.
-Brad and Pia accept their death and reconcile as the plane runs out of fuel and crashes into the ocean.
-Sometime after, Liz, who had covered her face with her hands, looks up to find the plane empty.
+They eventually find their own corpses slumped in their seats.
+The entertainment screen in the cabin shows a breaking news story that Flight 7500 suffered a catastrophic decompression, and communication was lost.
+The F-16 that Laura saw earlier was sent to investigate the plane but found all passengers and crew had died in the turbulence, due to the effects of Generalized hypoxia.
+Everyone who has disappeared was taken after they let go of the one thing that was tying them to the world.
+Brad and Pia accept their deaths and reconcile as the plane runs out of fuel and crashes into the ocean.
+Liz, who had covered her face with her hands, looks up to find the plane empty.
 She hears the sound of the death doll coming from one of the waste bins, a discolored hand appears, and Liz ducks out of frame.

+Production

+Roy Lee, a producer of Flight 7500, first approached the director Takashi Shimizu with the concept of a film depicting panic settling in on an airplane.
+Shimizu agreed to take on the project.

 Release

 In November 2011, CBS Films set the film, then known as 7500, for an August 31, 2012 release.
 Trailers ran in theaters, attached to screenings of The Possession.
 However, in May 2012, it was pulled from the schedule for a 2013 release date.
 The film was released on April 12, 2016, on video on demand and on home media formats under the title Flight 7500.

-The film was released theatrically internationally in countries such as Philippines, Turkey, and Japan.
+The film was released theatrically internationally in countries such as Philippines, Brazil, Turkey, and Japan.